The Worry Games

 Anxiety Worry Blog

-You are not a victim.
 You are a strong person who can handle anything and your number one priority needs to be to remember that.
 I am here to help you, but always in a way that teaches you how to help yourself, because YOU are the only person who can turn this around.
 Nobody can do it for you.

 I respect everybody’s choices and beliefs when it comes to anxiety.